-BARBERING FOUNDATION (CHULA VISTA ONLY)
+BARBERING FOUNDATION (CHULA VISTA ONLY) SOC Code 39.5011 Method of Delivery: Residential

 The Barbering Foundation program of instruction consists of 1000 hours, the requirement for California State Board licensing.
 The program length for the Day Schedule is 29 weeks and the Evening Schedule is 40 weeks.
 Bellus Academy students are trained using the Bellus Cutting and Color system, which utilizes verbal, written, visual and hands-on instruction throughout the classroom and clinic floor practicum.
 Along with high-quality technical training students will learn career development skills such as client consultation, business tracking systems, and marketing strategies, as well as receiving financial literacy training.
 The following is a list of the state of California requirements for technical and practical criteria.
 The instructional program of our academies meets or exceeds these requirements.